mtikhonov/funcGroups/README.md

 Code by Yuanchen Zhao

+To use, run RunMe with no argument.
+The code will generate all data-dependent figures in the paper.

-Code will reuse precomputed data from the data folder if available.
-Remove a data file form that folder to recompute it from scratch.
+The precomputed data files (includeed) will be used, if available.
+Remove (or rename) a data file to recompute it from scratch.

+Code uses "parfor" and will use the parallel computing toolbox with the default local configuration, if available.